tiprankstipranks

 Certain of our products currently benefit from patent protection and market exclusivity.
 When the patent protection and market exclusivity periods for such products expire, a significant and rapid loss of sales from those products is generally experienced.
 Expiry of patent protection and market exclusivity for products that contribute significantly to our sales will adversely affect our business.

 We depend upon patents to provide us with exclusive marketing rights for certain of our products for some period of time.
 Loss of patent protection typically leads to a significant and rapid loss of sales for that product where lower priced generic versions of that drug or other competitors become available.
 In the case of products that contribute significantly to our sales, LOE could materially adversely affect our business, cash flow, results of operations, financial condition or prospects.
 In the United States, we expect patent expiry for the Nexplanon implant in 2027 and patent expiry for the Nexplanon applicator in 2030.
-We expect market exclusivity for the majority of countries where Nexplanon is commercialized outside the United States will expire in 2026.
-In addition, in February 2025, we received a Paragraph IV Certification Letter notifying us that Xiromed Pharma Espana, S.L. filed an abbreviated new drug application to the FDA seeking approval to market a generic version of Nexplanon.
-See Note 18 "Contingencies-Other Matters" to the Consolidated Financial Statements in this report for additional information.
-In the past, our business and results of operations have been adversely impacted by the LOE of our second largest product, Atozet, and if we do not obtain an additional period of new clinical investigation exclusivity for Nexplanon for the proposed five-year indication upon FDA approval of this indication, our business could also suffer negative financial impacts.
-See "Business-Products" and "-Intellectual Property" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Trends Affecting Our Results of Operations" for details, including the patent protection for certain of our marketed products.
+We expect market exclusivity for the majority of countries where Nexplanon is commercialized outside the United States will expire in the first half of 2026.
+In addition, in February 2025, we received a Paragraph IV Certification Letter notifying us that Xiromed Pharma Espana, S.L. ("Xiromed") filed an abbreviated new drug application to the FDA seeking approval to market a generic version of Nexplanon.
+We are currently in litigation with Xiromed regarding its abbreviated new drug application seeking approval to market a generic version of Nexplanon in the United States prior to the expiration of the rod and applicator patents.
+See Note 18 "Contingencies-Patent Litigation" to the Consolidated Financial Statements in this 2025 Form 10-K for additional information.
+Our business and results of operations continue to be adversely impacted by the LOE of Atozet, which was our second largest product, and if we do not obtain an additional period of new clinical investigation exclusivity for Nexplanon for the five-year indication, our business could also suffer negative financial impacts.
+See Item 1.
+"Business- Products" and "-Intellectual Property" and "Management's Discussion and Analysis of Financial Condition and Results of Operations- Key Trends Affecting Our Results of Operations" for details, including the patent protection for certain of our marketed products.

 Cyber Security - Risk 1